gbeltrao/squidex-docs/04-concepts/localization.md

 # Localization

-In this guide we will introduce you to our localization system.
+Localization allows you to define content in multiple languages.

 ## Basic concept